AYassin01/AYassin01/README.md

 </p>

-⚡ Fun fact: When I'm not working on AI, you'll probably find me experimenting with new recipes in the kitchen! 😁🍳
+⚡ Fun fact: When I’m not engineering AI, you’ll probably find me experimenting in the kitchen, attending global tech events, or learning a new language (yes, I'm working on my German 🇩🇪 and Mandarin 🇨🇳!).

 Let's connect and build something amazing together! 🚀